ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/FASTdeskGettingStartedGuideiOS.md

- # FASTdesk Getting Started Guide: Apple iOS Edition
+ # Getting Started with FASTdesk: Apple iOS Edition

  > Compatible with iPhone 7x models, iPhone 8x models and only iPhone X model.
 All iPad models (including iPad Pro) are supported except for iPad 1 and iPad 2.
 For the most optimum experience, we recommend updating your iOS device to the latest iOS release.